-Making the decision to enter into drug and alcohol treatment is one of the bravest steps on the road to recovery.
+Making the decision to enter into alcohol and drug treatment is one of the bravest steps on the road to recovery.
 One reason many people don’t take that step is because they worry about who will care for their children, what their children may think of them for needing help, or how they will talk to their kids about what’s about to happen.
-How do you tell your child you are going away for drug and alcohol treatment?
+How do you tell your child you are going away for alcohol and drug treatment?

 Be Open About Speaking to Your Kids About Addiction